arnelasokolic1/BookApplication/README.md

 # BookApp 📚

-This mobile application is designed to facilitate book management for libraries or bookstores.
+This mobile application is developed to facilitate book management for libraries or bookstores.
 Users can browse a list of books, view brief descriptions, admins can perform actions like editing and deleting books.
 Here's an overview of the key features and functionalities implemented in this project:

 ## Key Features: